20th Annual Sacramento Museum Day on 2/3/18 FREE or Reduced Cost Admissions

 While admission is free at most of the participating museums during Sacramento Museum Day, admission to two destinations located in residential areas are half-priced as follows: Sacramento Zoo is $7.50 for adults, $5 for children ages 2-11 and free for children under two; Fairytale Town is $2.88 per person and free for children ages one and under.

-*SAM member museums not able to participate in the 2017 Sacramento Museum Day include: Aerospace Museum of California (closed in preparation to open a major exhibit on 2/6/17); California Statewide Museum Collections Center; Crocker Art Museum (charging $5 admission that day) and the Governor’s Mansion State Historic Park (closed to the public).
+*SAM member museums not able to officially participate in the 2018 Sacramento Museum Day include the following: California Agriculture Museum (that is offering special adult programming that day until 2 p.m.); California Statewide Museum Collections Center; Crocker Art Museum (charging $5 admission that day) and the Governor’s Mansion State Historic Park (closed to the public).
+Also, Locke Boarding House Museum – a SAM Affiliate member – plans to be open for guests that day.

 Media Contact: Traci Rockefeller Cusack at 916-213-4373 or email@example.com